bobappleyard/bwl/README.md

 		        // handle failure
 		  }

 For some more examples of using the interface, see the regex.go file in the library.

 Supported Language
 ------------------

-The regex language is pretty standard, if basic
+The regex language is pretty standard, if a little basic

 a       -- matches `a`